Greve in Chianti

 English Italiano Deutsch Français

-Click here for a map of interesting places to see in Tuscany and Umbria
+Click here for a map of interesting places to see in Tuscany and Umbria.

-Umbria, to the east of Tuscany, is home to some of the most interesting and beautiful towns in Italy and parts of it are within reach of Greve in Chianti during a long one day trip by car.
+The region of Umbria in central Italy, to the east of Tuscany, is home to some of the most interesting and beautiful towns in Italy and parts of it are within reach of Greve in Chianti during a long one day trip by car.
 Here we list just a few of the places of interest in Umbria.
 (For towns of Tuscany, click here.)

 Deruta ceramics majolica